xan105/Mini-Launcher/README.md

 }
 ```

-`%VAR%` in value are expanded if any (see Expanding Variable for more details)
+`%VAR%` in value are expanded if any (see Expanding Variable for more details).

 ### `hide?: bool` (false)